k4l1sh/network-gpt/README.md

 ```bash
 docker-compose up
 ```
-5. Now access NetworkGPT that is configured to be accessible in http://localhost.
+5. Now access Network GPT that is configured to be accessible in http://localhost.

 ## Contributing
-Contributions to NetworkGPT are welcome.
+Contributions to Network GPT are welcome.
 Follow the standard fork-branch-PR workflow for submitting contributions.

 ## Built With
 NGINX, FastAPI, React, TailwindCSS, Docker, Nmap, Scapy and ChatGPT API